 The Group incorporates forward-looking information into both its assessment of whether the credit risk of an instrument has increased significantly since its initial recognition and its measurement of ECL.
 Based on economic experts and consideration of a variety of external actual and forecast information, the Group formulates a 'base case' view of the future direction of relevant economic variables as well as a representative range of other possible forecast scenarios.
 This process involves developing two or more additional economic scenarios and considering the relative probabilities of each outcome.
+The Group then uses these forecasts to adjust its estimates of PDs.
 The base case represents a most-likely outcome and is aligned with information used by the Group for other purposes such as strategic planning and budgeting.
 The other scenarios represent more optimistic and more pessimistic outcomes.